Pembroke Castle

 Pembroke Castle (Castell Penfro) is a medieval castle in the centre of Pembroke, Pembrokeshire in Wales.
 The castle was the original family seat of the Earldom of Pembroke.
 A Grade I listed building since 1951, it underwent major restoration during the early 20th century.

 In 1093, Arnulf of Montgomery built the first castle at the site when he fortified the promontory beside the Pembroke River during the Norman invasion of Wales.
 A century later, the castle was given by Richard I to William Marshal, who became one of the most powerful men in 12th-century Britain.
 He rebuilt Pembroke Castle in stone, creating most of the structure that remains today.
-The castle is open to the public and is the largest privately owned castle in Wales.
+The castle is open to the public and is the largest privately owned castle in Wales, with its ownership held in a trust.

 Construction

 The castle is sited on a strategic rocky promontory by the Milford Haven Waterway.
 The first fortification on the site was a Norman motte-and-bailey.
 It had earthen ramparts and a timber palisade.

 The inner ward, which was constructed in 1189, contains the huge round keep with its domed roof.
 Its original first-floor entrance was through an external stairwell.
 Inside, a spiral staircase connected its four stories.
 The keep's domed roof also has several putlog holes that supported a wooden fighting-platform.